shaikhamaan/linux-diary/README.md

 6.Assign the Elastic IP to the domain/sub-domain you wish by creating DNS records.

-> **Note**: Make sure you terminate and delete everything you created after CTF or else it will charge you.
+> **Note**: Make sure you terminate and delete everything you created after CTF or else it will charge you for nothing.